Lead market

 The original lead market framework by Beise follows the a priori assumption that lead markets emerge on the national level.
 As this might not hold for every empirical case, research in economic geography suggests to add more spatial sensitivity to the framework.
 This has led to a refined version, the so-called concept of Regional Lead Markets.

+In 2006 the European Commission committed itself to developing a strategy for innovation-friendly lead market development as an element of the European Union's overall innovation strategy.

+Examples

+Germany can be seen as a lead market for renewable energies and (premium) automobiles, while the United States can be seen as a lead market for information technologies including e-commerce.